adrelanos/Whonix-documentation/Bridges.md

 ============================

 ## Using obfuscated obfs2, (private) and/or ordinary bridges

-Must be manually set up.
 Whonix does not yet include a *bridge mode* that guides you through the process of setting up bridges before connecting to Tor.

-Note that you must have at hand at least one bridge address before starting Whonix.
-For example, you can write it down on a piece of paper.
+You must add bridges manually to */etc/tor/torrc*.

 (Private) obfs2 bridges can currently be configured on Whonix-Gateway the same way, they would be configured when not using Whonix, i.e. just like on a server without graphical user interface.
 Have a look at */etc/tor/torrc*. ([on github](https://github.com/adrelanos/Whonix/blob/stable/whonix_gateway/etc/tor/torrc))